50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “Their friendship was like a steel bridge, strong enough to weather any storm.”
+1. “Their friendship was a steel bridge, strong enough to weather any storm.”

 2. “His resolve was a steel bridge, spanning any obstacle with strength and certainty.”